Rogers Drome (30 Mile, Rarona)

 Construction

-Wartime Usage
+Wartime History

-Gurden Barnett, 38th BG recalls:
+Gurden Barnett, 38th Bombardment Group (38th BG) recalls:

-"We would go thru 100 gallons of gasoline a week burning it off to keep the mosquitoes away.
+"We would go through 100 gallons of gasoline a week burning it off to keep the mosquitoes away.
 We did not have our their planes there, and then went to 17-Mile after about a month there."

-Herb Rosen, 41st FS recalls:
+Herb Rosen, 41st Fighter Squadron (41st FS) recalls:

-"We were told not to cut down or damage the palms near our strip..
-Because the Palm Plantation that owned them would change the US Government $50 for each tree damage or ruined.
+"We were told not to cut down or damage the palms near our strip, because the palm plantation that owned them would change the U.S. Government $50 for each tree damage or ruined.
 We wondered what about those hit by Jap bombs...
 I guess the government was stuck paying for those!
 This is a true account.
 After the war, the plantation's London Insurance company paid for the ones damaged by the Japanese bombings.

 Albert H. Cross adds: